banzaicloud/banzai-charts/anchore-policy-validator/README-dev.md

 # Dev helper

-Due to some resource create with specific deployment method (eg.: create via k8s job), resources has to be deleted by manually.
+Due to some resources create with specific deployment method (eg.: create via k8s job), resources has to be deleted manually.

 ```bash
 export RELEASE_NAME=<my-release-name>